AlexxIT/WebRTC/README.md

 **Q. Audio doesn't work**
 A. Check what audio codec your camera outputs.
 And what technology do you use to watch videos.
 Different technologies support different codecs.

-**Q. External access on the iPhone not in real time**
-A. The iPhone browser does not support [modern web technologies](https://caniuse.com/mediasource).
-It's hard to believe, but it's true.
-If you haven't setup external access for WebRTC - you will get a chopped stream of keyframes in MP4 format.

-**Q. Stream in macOS app not in real time**
-A. Support for modern web technologies is blocked in the macOS app.
-You will get a chopped stream of keyframes in MP4 format.

 ## Debug